Tipser/slate/source/includes/_tipser-elements.md

 ## Advanced usages of Elements

-If your use of Tipser Script is more complex than a default setup, you can use some of our more advanced options allowing you to control the checkout process.
+If your use of Tipser Elements is more complex than a default setup, you can use some of our more advanced options allowing you to control the checkout process.

 ### advanced Checkout functions